postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Sharing your public docs

 To share your API documentation with your users and the wider Postman community, enable __Collection discovery__ by toggling the switch.
+This will make your docs and the associated collections available via the Postman [API Network and templates](https://explore.postman.com/).

 ![Collection Discovery](https://assets.postman.com/postman-docs/discovery-switch-template.jpg)

+> When you publish public documentation, anyone with the URL can access it.
+By sharing your documentation with the API Network or as a template, you increase the visibility of your API to a wider range of consumers by leveraging the Postman community.
+Users can then access both the API Network and community templates via the __New__ button within the Postman app or [on the web](https://explore.postman.com).

-* Choose __Add to API Network__ to [feature your docs in the Postman publisher network](/docs/postman-for-publishers/api-network/add-api-network/).
+* Choose __Add to API Network__ to [feature your team docs in the Postman publisher network](/docs/postman-for-publishers/api-network/add-api-network/).
-* Choose __Add to Postman Templates__ to [share your collection with the Postman community](/docs/postman-for-publishers/postman-templates/add-templates/) and make it discoverable via Postman.
+* Choose __Add to Postman Templates__ to [share your collection with the Postman community as an individual](/docs/postman-for-publishers/postman-templates/add-templates/) and make it discoverable via Postman.

 You can only add to API Network when publishing from a team.
 You can configure your team profile by clicking __Public Profile Settings__, enabling your profile, and filling out your team details for display.